antoniosj/antoniosj.github.io/_posts/2019-02-24-recyclerview.markdown

 {% endhighlight %}

 The first problem in my point of view was the size of the images.
 I had big images and this was making my layout a bit slow for a Moto G5 device.
-Other issue was the colors of the images, so I decided change to make it more "game like" app.
+Other issue was the colors of the images, so I decided to change to make it seems like a "game" app.

 // image here //

-At the end, I started to do some improves, first of all, I downloaded a nice font (.ftt) and then I changed my item layout.
+In the end, I started to do some improves, first of all, I downloaded a nice font (.ftt) and then I changed my item layout.
+I also create an edge between images, and then I made a bottom overlay for each image.
+Finally my RecyclerView become this:

+// image here ///

+And my layout:

+// src code here //

+There's a lot of improvements to make but I think this is a way to go.

 // under construction //